matveynator/chicha-isotope-map/README.md

 ./chicha-isotope-map -setup
 ```

-After writing the unit it reloads systemd, starts the service, and tails the log for you.
+After writing the unit it reloads systemd, starts the service, tails the log for you, and drops a tiny reminder into your `~/.profile` so SSH logins show how to restart, stop, edit, or tail logs.
 User sessions install to `~/.config/systemd/user`; running as root targets `/etc/systemd/system`, and each unit is named `chicha-isotope-map-<port>.service` so multiple ports can coexist.

 Quick refresher for later:
 - edit the unit: `sudo nano /etc/systemd/system/chicha-isotope-map-<port>.service` (drop `sudo` for user units)